mantidproject/mantid/docs/source/workbench/superplot.rst

 Superplot is a decorator widget of the plot window.
 It facilitates over-plotting and manipulation of overplotted data.
 The superplot is accessible:

-* Directly in the plot window through the menu bar
+* Directly in the toolbar of the the plot window
-* In the context menu of supported workspaces
+* In the context menu of supported workspaces, in the submenu "Plot"

 **Widget description**